Foreign Accounts Compliance

-Foreign Accounts Compliance: Heading into 2020, offshore bank and financial account enforcement by the IRS is on the rise.
-With offshore bank accounts, the IRS requires U.S. account holders of offshore accounts, assets, investments, & income to report the account information each year on a myriad of different International Information Returns.
+Foreign Accounts Compliance: Offshore bank and financial account enforcement by the IRS is on the rise.
+Account disclosure to the IRS requires U.S. account holders of offshore accounts, assets, investments, & income to report the account information each year on a myriad of different International Information Returns.
 To ensure compliance, the Internal Revenue Service has developed an aggressive enforcement strategy.
 The government has developed several international reporting forms to ensure foreign account compliance, and increased the issuance (and severity) of fines and penalties.

 We will summarize the basics of Foreign Accounts Compliance.